whisthq/whist/microservices/README.md

-# Fractal Microservices
+# Whist Microservices

-This repository contains Fractal's microservices.
+This repository contains Whist's microservices.
 These are self-contained, discrete services that perform certain tasks.

 Currently, it only contains Auth0 Rules and related scripts.
 See [auth0/README.md](auth0/README.md) for more details specific to Auth0 Rules.